SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

     <-- // originalString : String = "hello"
     --> let paddedString = alignRight(originalString, 10, '-')
     <-- // paddedString : String = "-----hello"
+    /// paddedString is equal to "-----hello"
     --> println("The original string is still '\(originalString)'")
     <<< The original string is still 'hello'
+    /// prints "The original string is still 'hello'"

 This example declares a new function called ``alignRight``, which aligns an input string to the right-hand edge of a longer output string.